Performing Rights Terms and Conditions

 You must immediately inform the Performing Rights Department of any changes to your licence, including a change in venue, dates, or number of performances or broadcast days.
 Please note that this may affect the availability of performing rights for this play.

 If your production is cancelled for any reason and you need to terminate your licence, you can do so at any time prior to the date of your first performance or broadcast date and receive a full refund.
 If your production has already started and you need to cancel one or more performances, you can do so and receive the equivalent refund.
-Refunds will incur an administration fee of £20 (however, please see below for further information about productions affected by COVID-19).
+Refunds will incur an administration fee of £20.
 If you also need to return a cast set of scripts purchased directly from Nick Hern Books, please arrange this by emailing email@example.com.

 The text of the play may not be altered in any way.
 The play should be performed as written in the published playtext.
 If you wish to make any cuts or changes to the script, please contact the Performing Rights Department as soon as possible, as changes may need to be referred to the author or the author’s agent for approval in advance of the first performance or broadcast date.
 We cannot guarantee that requested cuts or changes will be approved.